Sally Bell

 Biography

 I am an active translational and collaborative researcher, delivering clinical research programs, national and international research collaborations, higher degree supervision and over 10 years of clinical trial experience.
-I have supervised of 6 completed PhDs, and 1 postdoctoral fellow and have one current PhD student and 1 M Phil student.
+I have supervised of 6 completed PhDs, and 1 postdoctoral fellow and have four current PhD students, in IBD and pregnancy, genetics of pancreatobiliary cancer, liver cancer, and decompensated cirrhosis.
 I am nationally recognised as a strong clinical researcher with an interest in medical education and training.
-I have a unique breadth and depth of clinical skill in inflammatory bowel disease, liver disease, nutrition combined with experience leading multidisciplinary teams and delivering patient focussed, clinically relevant research.
+I have a unique breadth and depth of clinical skill in inflammatory bowel disease, liver disease, and nutrition combined with experience leading multidisciplinary teams and delivering patient focussed, clinically relevant research.

 Research interests

-• IBD and pregnancy: as PI of the Pregnancy and IBD research group, PICCOLO, I have led pivotal research to define the outcome of babies born to mothers with inflammatory bowel disease exposed to inflammation and immune suppression.
-We continue to explore these themes with a focus on immune and neurological outcomes.
+• IBD and pregnancy: as PI of the Pregnancy and IBD research group, PICCOLO, I have led pivotal research to define the outcome of babies born to mothers with inflammatory bowel disease exposed to inflammation and immune suppression, establishing drug safety and clearance in neonates, along with the impact of medication and inflammation on neurocognitive and immune outcomes.

 • Epidemiology of Inflammatory bowel disease (IBD).
 Our group has previously established the incidence, prevalence and natural history of inflammatory bowel disease in Australia, and determined natural history and predictors of outcomes.
 Current work involves improving cancer surveillance in the IBD group and determining outcomes in patients with IBD/PSC

-• Digital transformation of healthcare: Current research involves using novel out of hospital approaches to chronic health conditions, leveraging digital solutions and new models of care to increase patient engagement, increase clinician satisfaction, and improve patient outcomes.
+• Digital transformation of healthcare: Current research involves using novel out of hospital approaches to chronic health conditions such as decompensated cirrhosis, leveraging digital solutions and new models of care to increase patient engagement, increase clinician satisfaction, and improve patient outcomes.

 Clinical activities